-In the event of bottleneck situations, it may be appropriate to carry out triangular supportive power exchanges between Sweden, Norway and Western Denmark.
-This will not affect the individual subsystem's balance and the price of the exchange will be set at 0 SEK.
-Supportive power for balance regulation has priority over triangular transit.
+In the event of bottleneck situations, it may be appropriate to carry out supportive power exchanges in DC loops between Sweden, Norway and Denmark.
+This will not affect the individual subsystem's balance and the price of the exchange will be set at 0 EUR.
+Supportive power for balance regulation has priority over DC loops.